awsdocs/amazon-s3-userguide/doc_source/replication-time-control.md

 S3 RTC by default includes S3 replication metrics and S3 event notifications, with which you can monitor the total number of S3 API operations that are pending replication, the total size of objects pending replication, and the maximum replication time\.
 Replication metrics can be enabled independently of S3 RTC, see [Monitoring progress with replication metrics](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-metrics.html)\.
 Additionally, S3 RTC provides `OperationMissedThreshold` and `OperationReplicatedAfterThreshold` events that notify the bucket owner if object replication exceeds or replicates after the 15\-minute threshold\.

 With S3 RTC, Amazon S3 events can notify you in the rare instance when objects do not replicate within 15 minutes and when those objects replicate successfully to their destination Region\.
 Amazon S3 events are available through Amazon SQS, Amazon SNS, or AWS Lambda\.
-For more information, see [Configuring Amazon S3 event notifications](NotificationHowTo.md)\.
+For more information, see [Amazon S3 Event Notifications](NotificationHowTo.md)\.

 **Topics**
 + [Enabling S3 Replication Time Control](#enabling-replication-time-control)